nabenabe0928/coding_rules/README.md

 To tell Git to use the template file (globally, not just in the current repo), use the following command:
 ```
-$ git config --global commit.template ~/.gitmessage
+$ git config --global commit.template ~/.github/.gitmessage
 ```

-To customize the editor for commit message, use the following command:
+To customize the editor (e.g. emacs, vim) for commit message, use the following command:
 ```
 $ git config --global core.editor <editor name>
 ```